ruffoa/QLife/QLife/app/src/main/java/engsoc/qlife/ui/fragments/FRAGMENTS_README.md

 ## EngContactsFragment

-This fragment shows a list of Queen's engineering contacts; the name, position, email and description.
+This fragment shows a list of Queen's engineering contacts; the name, position, email and name.

 This fragment is accessed from StudentToolsFragment.